maoschanz/drawing/CONTRIBUTING.md

 - the "canvas tools" (scale/crop/rotate/filters/…) can be applied to the selection pixbuf or the main pixbuf, and will use the image's `temp_pixbuf` attribute to store a preview of their changes.
-These tools have to be explicitely applied by the user.
+These tools have to be explicitely applied by the user, using a button in the bottom bar.

 ----